bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 Once the block sync has started, `eth.syncing` will return values.
 Before it starts, this value will be `false`.

 Note that by default, geth will perform a fast sync, without downloading the full blocks.
 The `syncmode=flull` flag forces geth to do a full sync.
-If we didn't do this, then we wouldn't be able to backup the data properly.
+If we didn't do this, then we wouldn't be able to back up the data properly.

 ### Extracting the Data